Group-A2-Team-6/Assignment-3/Assignment 3 Draft.md

 · To reach all the required qualifications, my plan is to first complete my Bachelor’s degree including all the minor studies with a GPA of at least 2.0 out of 4.0.
 Upon completion of my Bachelor’s degree, I aim to study my Master's Degree in Computer Science on a part time basis whilst working in an IT position at the same time.
 This will enable me to get the 4 years work experience required for the position.
 Once I have at least 4 years of work experience in a position in the field and have completed the Master’s degree, I will then have met the qualifications I feel are necessary for the job. · www.rmit.edu.au

+Damian-
+Position:
+Financial Planner/ Investment Analyst
+Although this career path is a far cry from my current employment, I feel over time I have acquired some of the skills necessary for a financial firm such as setting goals, meeting deadlines, communicating with others, oral and written skills, multitasking etc. These skills, coupled with a natural interest in finance, a mathematically driven mind, and an eagerness to learn more about the finance field, make employment in the finance sector a natural choice.
+Working in a large firm would likely require working in the CBD so ideally Brisbane or Sydney would be my ideal preferences with a small commute to work each day.
+With my current employment requiring routine and discipline I wouldn’t find it excessively different from that expected of a large finance corporation.
+Although a change in career path at this stage would mean a drop in salary, by the time I switch jobs my wife will be back at work and all 3 children will be at school meaning we will be back on a dual income.
+I am currently half way through my Bachelor of Business Degree.
+The next half of the degree will take approximately another 3.5 years which will align with our youngest daughter starting kindergarten and my wife resuming full-time employment.
+Once I have finished my degree, and before I leave my current job I will seek out a Graduate investment analyst/ financial planner position where post grad experience in the field is desirable but not essential.
+Along with my business degree it will also be beneficial for me to have some experience with Microsoft Excel, so, unless already gained through my degree, I will also undertake an Excel course to brush up on my skills.
+Also, prior financially modelling experience is also often a requirement in the investment analyst field so I should also consider taking an additional subject that will give me this experience.

 2	TOOLS
 Website link:https://group-a2-team-6.github.io/Intro-to-IT-A2-Team-6-Assignment-2/
 Git repository link:https://github.com/Group-A2-Team-6